Delivery information etc

 Carriage supplements : by location

-All deliveries by carrier to the Scottish Highlands, Offshore and Northern Ireland are subject to a carriage charge supplement, please phone for this then add the amount using this button.
+All deliveries by carrier to the Scottish Highlands, Offshore (including the I-of-W) and Northern Ireland are subject to a carriage supplement, please phone for this then add the amount using this button.

-Similarly deliveries by carrier to Isle of Wight incur a supplement (is there any way we can have it delivered to a mate of yours on the mainland ! ) currently £6.50.
-However there is no supplement to any UK address if we can send the order by Royal Mail though there are significant size/weight restrictions and the whole order has to fit in one box.
+If we can send the order by Royal Mail there is no supplement to any UK address though there are significant size/weight restrictions (it must be smaller than 60cm and 2Kg) and the whole order has to fit in one box.

-TNT are our main carrier and the following postcodes are classified by them as Scottish Highlands for carriage charge purposes, i.e. a significant supplement is chargeable.
+DX Express are our main carrier and the following postcodes are classified by them as Scottish Highlands for carriage charge purposes, i.e. a significant supplement (£12 incl fuel surcharge and VAT, as at March 22) is chargeable.

 We can sometimes send medium sized orders which can be packed in one box more cheaply using an alternative carrier, contact us for a carriage quote.